boostorg/redis/README.md

    req.push("HGETALL", "hset-key");
    req.push("QUIT");

+   // The tuple elements below will store the response to each
+   // individual command.
+The responses to HELLO and QUIT are being
+   // ignored for simplicity.
-   // Responses as tuple elements. std::tuple<ignore, std::map<std::string, std::string>, ignore> resp;
+   std::tuple<ignore, std::map<std::string, std::string>, ignore> resp;

-   // Executes the request and reads the response. co_await (conn->async_run() || conn->async_exec(req, adapt(resp)));
+   // Executes the request.
+See below why we are using operator ||. co_await (conn->async_run() || conn->async_exec(req, adapt(resp)));
    // Use the map from std::get<1>(resp) ...
 }
 ```

-For other versions of this example that use different styles see

-* cpp20_intro.cpp: Does not use awaitable operators.
-* cpp20_intro_awaitable_ops.cpp: The version from above.
-* cpp17_intro.cpp: Uses callbacks and requires C++17.
-* cpp20_intro_tls.cpp: Communicates over TLS.

-The execution of `connection::async_exec` in the example above is composed with
-`connection::async_run` with the aid of the Asio awaitable `operator ||`
+The example above uses the Asio awaitable `operator ||` to launch
-that ensures that  one operation is cancelled as soon as the other
-completes.
-These functions play the following roles
+`connection::async_exec` and `connection::async_run` in parallel and
+to cancel one of the operations when the other completes.
+The role
+played by these functions are

 * `connection::async_exec`: Execute commands by queuing the request
   for writing and wait for the response sent back by